sisyphsu/smart-server-selector/README.md

         StrictHostKeyChecking no
 ```

-This way could keep the server-list clean, and no need to config `port` or `user` for every server.
+This way could keep the server-list clean, and no need to config `port` or `user` for each server.

 For more details, [check this link](https://www.ssh.com/ssh/config/).